 Q: Can this primer be applied with a brush or roller?

 Duratec Polyester Surfacing Primer is extremely flammable.
-Do not spray near sparks, open flame, or heat.
+Do not spray near sparks, open flame or heat.
 Keep area ventilated.
-Do not smoke.
 Avoid continuous breathing of vapor or spray mist.
 Do not smoke while using this product or ingest this product.
 See SDS for more details.

 Not enough catalyst used